Frequently Asked Questions

 A: We have the opportunity to teach diversity, equity and inclusion both in the classroom and through interpersonal relationships within our community.
 In the classroom, our teachers strive to include as many voices and points of view as possible in all subjects, and we encourage lively and respectful debate between our students.
 The high school curriculum itself covers a very broad array of cultures, histories and identities.
 In addition, we have offered electives in Race, Class and Gender, Feminist Literature and LGBTQIA + history.
 Interpersonally, students are expected to cultivate an open mind, treat others with respect and kindness, and take responsibility for the impact of their words and deeds.
 This is actively facilitated by mentors, counselors and class advisors as well as the curriculum itself.
 We have an active affinity group for LGBTQIA+ students who meet weekly.
 We also have an active DEI faculty committee who facilitate diverse offerings into our festival cycle, parent and teacher study groups and ongoing training for faculty and staff.
 Our whole educational approach is based on students learning to recognize and fulfill their unique path as human beings in the world, and the other side of this deep understanding of self is a real capacity for seeing and honoring another on their own unique path.

-Q: Will my child receive grades at Summerfield High School?
+Q: Will my student receive grades?
 How will I be able to tell how my student is doing academically?

 A: Yes, we give standard grades, as well as a narrative and student self-evaluation at the end of each class and provide transcripts as requested.
 Your child’s teachers and counselors communicate directly with both the parents and the students about progress, grades, and challenges.

-Q: My child reports he/she is ready for a change from grade school: why should my child stay in Waldorf high school?
+Q: My student reports they’re ready for a change from grade school: why should my student stay in a Waldorf high school?

 A: Waldorf education intentionally builds on itself from kindergarten through 12th grade, with high school being the time students are guided through the narrow places of adolescence into the fullness of their true selves.
 Thirteen- or fourteen-year-olds simply don’t have the life experience necessary to make this critical decision based on their sympathies and antipathies.
 Summerfield High School’s community is highly nourishing for each student.
 New relationships are formed with old classmates and new friendships expand across grades 9-12.
 Students have access to inspiring teachers who are actively involved in the students’ learning.
 Building new relationships and reforming old ones is an essential life skill.
 This is not a comfort area for most teens, and our small environment is a perfect practice space for this important social education.
 One look and you will see that Summerfield high school students are uncommonly happy to be learning in this community.
 Your teenager is not ready to make this decision alone, but you do not have to make it alone either.
 We invite you to talk to us.